 You’ve developed an awesome app for the iPhone.
-You even navigated the mysterious journey through Apple’s approval process and your app is now live!
+You navigated the mysterious journey through Apple’s approval process.
+After waiting and hoping, your app is now live!
 Congratulations!
-It’s time to get back to work…

-The App Store houses over 250,000 apps.
+The App Store now houses over 1.2 million apps.
 Even if users know exactly what they’re searching for, it can be difficult to find a certain app.
-Nothing is more frustrating than designing something like an awesome RSS reader for the iPhone only to end up buried on the fourth page of the search results for “rss readers.”
+Nothing is more frustrating than designing something like an awesome RSS reader for the iPhone, only to end up buried on the fourth page of the search results for “rss readers.”

 Apple’s App Store algorithm operates much differently than Google.
 It turns out it isn’t really algorithm-driven as much as it is user-driven.
 Relevance is determined by downloads and keywords, which are both entirely powered by users.